Karol Beneski: The Pole at the Centre of Mexican History

 The need to study the life of Beneski comes up as an opportunity to offer a new source that could complement one of the less comprehensive epochs of the national history in Mexico: the consummation of independence.

-Ketzel Cuellar claims that an external source such as Beneski would allow Mexicans to stay away from the ideological attachments of that epoch.
+Cuellar also claims that an external source such as Beneski would allow Mexicans to stay away from the ideological attachments of that epoch: